Mohan061997/Grade-management/README.md

-Student Grades Management System
+Student Grades Management System:
 This is a web application designed to manage student grades efficiently.
 It provides a user-friendly interface for teachers or administrators to log in, add new student grades, view a list of existing grades, edit them, and delete them.

-Features
+Features""
 User Authentication: Secure login functionality (admin/password) to access the system.

 Add New Grades: A dedicated form to input student name, course, and score.